Ladysnake/Illuminations/README.md

 ### Jacko

 A happy jack o' lantern that lights up at night and in dark areas.
-Available as an extra bonus to donators during October 2020.
+Available to tier 2 donators.

 ![](README.assets/illuminations-1.2-jacko.gif)

+### Frost and Solar crowns

 ## FAQ